chinna-DS/Electric_Vehicle_Sales_Analysis_Power_BI/README.md

 1. Goa is the top-performing state in terms of EV penetration rate.

-2. Ola Electric leads in 2-wheeler EV manufacturing.
+2. Maharashtra leads in EV sales and has the most public charging stations.

-3. Tata Motors is the leading 4-wheeler EV manufacturer in India.
+3. Ola Electric is the top manufacturer of 2-wheeler EVs.

-4. The 2-wheeler category shows higher EV sales and penetration compared to 4-wheelers.
+4. Tata Motors is the leading 4-wheeler EV manufacturer in India.

-5. Sales
+5. The 2-wheeler category shows higher EV sales and penetration compared to 4-wheelers.